golang-cz/ringbuf/README.md

 ### Reconnection Logic

-The `Skip()` method allows subscribers to fast-forward to a specific position using only lock-free operations.
+The `Seek()` method allows subscribers to fast-forward to a specific position efficiently without locking (it uses atomic loads of the writer cursor and reads already-written items from the buffer).

 ```go
 type Message struct {